-The cotton dominated region of Districts 2 and 3 is the most successful with 43% of the FARM Assistance participants showing a successful financial outlook.
-Thirty-one percent of the region is considered stable and only 26% are financially stressed.
-The Coastal Bend and South Texas region (Districts 9, 11, and 12) is almost the reverse.
-At 40%, the proportion of stressed producers is the highest of all regions.
+The cotton dominated region of Districts 2 and 3 is the most successful with 42% of the FARM Assistance participants showing a successful financial outlook.
+Thirty (30) percent of the region is considered stable and only 28% are financially stressed.
+The arid region of South Central and West Texas (Districts 6, 7, and 10) follows with an equal proportion of financially successful producers (42%), while 21% are considered stable and 37% are financially stressed.